the best quotes from i-D in 2016 | read | i-D

 Jamia Wilson, The Female Gaze Issue

-"Now is not the time to sit back and assume the tide is turning in women's favour.
+"Now is not the time to sit back and assume the tide is turning in women's favor.
 We must remain vigilant.
 Rights, once won, can be taken away."

 Jenni Murray, Women's Hour, The Big Issue